jaydon2020/AGL-Documentation/docs/01_Getting_Started/03_Build_and_Boot_guide_Profile/01_Instrument_Cluster_(IC-IVI_with_Container_isolation).md

 | 2b | Instrument cluster with AGL demo IVI install to one by one partition. | This integration aim to get full demo integration with AGL demo IVI.
 This integration is extend from 2a integration.
 This integration support instrument cluster guest and four IVI guest (momi, qt, flutter).
 This integration aim to use AGL demonstration in each event by developer. | 16GByte | 2a+6h | 600GByte | ![](images/image2.png) |

 AGL IC container integration supported two board.
-Those board show in table2.
+Those boards are shown in table 2.

 **Table2.
 Supported board.**